ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Delete SSH Public Keys
 Delete Secure Shell (SSH) public keys associated with the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
-Parameter aws_iam_ssh_key_ids is a comma separated list of SSH public key ids.
+Parameter aws_iam_ssh_key_ids is a comma-separated list of SSH public key IDs.

 Example workflows that use this Resilient function include `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.

 The workflow, `Example: AWS IAM: Delete User`, sets the following input field for the function:

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.
-*	aws_iam_ssh_key_ids is mapped to ssh key ids retrieved from the previous step (c.f. `AWS IAM: List SSH Public Keys`) in the workflow.
+*	aws_iam_ssh_key_ids is mapped to SSH key IDs retrieved from the previous step (c.f. `AWS IAM: List SSH Public Keys`) in the workflow.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User`.
-For more information on this workflow reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)
+For more information on this workflow, reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)

 The workflow, `Example: AWS IAM: Delete User For Artifact`, sets the following input field for the function:

 *	aws_iam_user_name is mapped to an artifact value for artifact of type `AWS IAM User Name`.
-*	aws_iam_ssh_key_ids is mapped to ssh key ids retrieved from the previous step (c.f. `AWS IAM: List SSH Public Keys`) in the workflow.
+*	aws_iam_ssh_key_ids is mapped to SSH key IDs retrieved from the previous step (c.f. `AWS IAM: List SSH Public Keys`) in the workflow.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User For Artifact`.
-For more information on this workflow reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)
+For more information on this workflow, reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)

 <details><summary>Inputs:</summary>
 <p>